Lenses for the Olympus E-System Cameras

 • DC — the lens has been designed specifically to cover the APS-C frame.
 As the Four Thirds frame height is only 12% smaller, only the extreme peripheries of the designed image circle are rejected; actually, the lens may perform better on a Four Thirds body than on an APS-C one.

 • HSM (Hypersonic Motor) refers to Sigma's improved AF driver technology, quieter and faster than in non-HSM Sigma lenses.
-Some makers (like Leica) do not put this information into the lens name.
+Some makers do not put this information into the lens name.

 • APO — derived from apochromatic; here the word only reflects a claim of improved chromatic aberration correction (as compared to non-APO Sigma lenses, that is).